Why Do Dogs Get Stuck When Mating?

 - Vaginal vestibule: located between the vagina and the vulva, it allows penetration during mating.

 - Clitoris: as with human females, the function of this organ is to produce pleasure or sexual stimulation to the dog.
 In turn, this helps to encourage fertilization.

 - Vulva: as we stated above, it is the dog's external sex organ, and is changes size during the mating period.

 What causes dogs getting stuck together after mating?

 Once penetration has been produced, the male tends to ‘dismount’ the female, but stays attached.
 The dog will likely turn around to face the opposite direction, but getting stuck means they can't go anywhere.
 This leads the guardians of both animals to wonder why the dogs have been stuck after mating and how to separate them.
 This happens because the dog's ejaculation occurs in three phases:

 - Urethral phase: this takes place during the beginning of the penetration, and therein the dog first ejects a liquid free of sperm.
-Penetration does not occur due to an engorded penis, but the baculum, also known as the penis bone.
+Penetration does not occur due to an engorged penis, but the baculum, also known as the penis bone.

 - Sperm phase: after the first ejaculation, the animal completes engorgement and starts a second ejaculation, this time with sperm.
 During this process, there is an increase in penile bulb size due to venous compression of the penis and consequent blood concentration.
 At this point, the male turns around and dismounts the female, leaving the dogs stuck.